Okta-PAM-Resource-Kit/scripts/installation/linux/README.md

 At a high level, the script will:

-* Add the ASA repos to the local package manager when possible, allowing easy updates using standard tools
+* Add the OPA/ASA repos to the local package manager when possible, allowing easy updates using standard tools
 * Test for the presence of TLS inspection (MITM) which would interfere with outbound calls to Okta
 * Extract a useful server name from the "Name" tag in AWS.  (_Allow tags in instance metadata_ must be enabled.)
 * Create default configuration files for ASA Server Tools and ASA Gateway
 * Create enrollment token file for ASA Server Tools
 * Create setup token file for ASA Gateway
-* And finally, install ASA Server Tools, ASA Gateway (and Transcoder on RDP capable OSes), ASA Client Tools, or any combination of the three.
+* And finally, install OPA/ASA Server Tools, OPA/ASA Gateway (and Transcoder on RDP capable OSes), OPA/ASA Client Tools, or any combination of the three.

 ## Usage